mikecole20/ReSwiftThunk/README.md

 )
 ```

-Extend `ThunkAction` to define your asyncronous actions.
+Extend `ThunkAction` to define your asynchronous actions.
 Usually, they will dispatch regular `Action`s inside.
 I like to use functions to create the `ThunkAction`.
 ```
 struct ActionRestPassword: Action {
 }